kyprua/Website/README.md

 ## About

 This is my personal website built with HTML, CSS, and JavaScript.
-It features a minimalist black and white design inspired by Palantir and Nightwing, emphasizing clean typography and thoughtful spacing.

 ## Features